mathebox/python-codacy-coverage/README.rst

 Troubleshoot
 ---------------

-If you are using any CI that does not have .git information, you can specify the commit with -c.
+If you are using any CI that does not have .git information, you can specify the commit with -c and the clone directory with -d.
 For example if you are using AppVeyor you can:

-``python-codacy-coverage -c ${APPVEYOR_REPO_COMMIT} -r coverage.xml``
+``python-codacy-coverage -c $APPVEYOR_REPO_COMMIT -d $APPVEYOR_BUILD_FOLDER -r coverage.xml``